IBM/cloud-native-starter/workshop-one-service/README.md

 _Note:_ Here is a link to a useful YouTube playlist for that hands-on workshop: [Build and deploy a microservice to Kubernetes](https://ibm.biz/BdzVRY)

 ---

+> The workshop is also in GitBook available:[Get your Java Microservice up and running!](https://ibm-developer.gitbook.io/get-your-java-microservice-up-and-running/) _Note:_ Unified  option to run the workshop for Mac, Linux and Windows users.

+---
 ## Labs

 This workshop has four labs.
 It should take between 60 and 90 minutues to complete the workshop.
 That hands-on workshop is made to run as a self service, or at digital event, or at a face to face event.